-Clinical Trial Registration: ATHENA (A Placebo-Controlled, Double-Blind, Parallel Arm Trial to Assess the Efficacy of Dronedarone 400 mg bid for the Prevention of Cardiovascular Hospitalization or Death from Any Cause in Patients with Atrial Fibrillation/Atrial Flutter); ClinicalTrials.gov Identifier: NCT00174785 Sustained atrial arrhythmias frequently complicate heart failure with preserved and mildly reduced ejection fraction (HFpEF and HFmrEF), in part related to rising rates of obesity and shared cardiometabolic risk factors.
-One in 2 patients enrolled in recent HFpEF clinical trials have a history of atrial fibrillation or flutter (AF/AFL)^{1,2} and a substantial proportion of patients with AF with unexplained dyspnea may in fact have occult HFpEF.3 Comorbid AF and HFpEF are independently associated with excess cardiovascular risks and adverse health status,4 and may represent a distinct phenotype distinguished by marked left atrial mechanical dysfunction, congestion, mitral annular dilation often with atrial functional mitral regurgitation, and perturbed myocardial performance.5-7 Indeed, increasing AF burden is closely correlated with progressive left atrial remodeling, elevated filling pressures, and clinical risk, and may represent a marker of disease progression in HFpEF.8
+Sustained atrial arrhythmias frequently complicate heart failure (HF) with preserved (HFpEF) and mildly reduced ejection fraction (HFmrEF), in part related to rising rates of obesity and shared cardiometabolic risk factors.
+One in two patients enrolled in recent HFpEF clinical trials have a history of atrial fibrillation or flutter (AF/AFL)^{1,2} and a substantial proportion of patients with AF with unexplained dyspnoea may in fact have occult HFpEF.3 Comorbid AF and HFpEF are independently associated with excess cardiovascular risks and adverse health status,4 and may represent a distinct phenotype distinguished by marked left atrial mechanical dysfunction, congestion, mitral annular dilatation often with atrial functional mitral regurgitation, and perturbed myocardial performance.^{5-7} Indeed, increasing AF burden is closely correlated with progressive left atrial remodelling, elevated filling pressures, and clinical risk, and may represent a marker of disease progression in HFpEF.8

 Despite this substantial clinical overlap and the recognition of AF as a potential therapeutic target in HFpEF, limited evidence-based strategies are available for its management.
-Designed as a non-iodinated congener of amiodarone with less tissue accumulation, dronedarone has been previously shown to increase mortality among hospitalized decompensated patients with HF and severe left ventricular (LV) dysfunction.9 Whether its use in patients with HFpEF and AF in more stable settings can improve outcomes remains unknown.
-The recent 2020 European Society of Cardiology AF guideline provides a Class IA recommendation for dronedarone for long-term rhythm control in patients with AF and HFpEF.10 This recommendation is based, in part, on its reassuring safety profile and effectiveness in real-world evaluation.11-13 Given the limited evidence from randomized trial evaluating dronedarone in populations of HF with higher LV ejection fraction (LVEF), we examined the efficacy and safety of dronedarone among patients with paroxysmal or persistent AF/AFL and HFpEF/HFmrEF in the ATHENA (A Placebo-Controlled, Double-Blind, Parallel Arm Trial to Assess the Efficacy of Dronedarone 400 mg bid for the Prevention of Cardiovascular Hospitalization or Death from Any Cause in Patients with Atrial Fibrillation/Atrial Flutter) trial.
+Designed as a non-iodinated congener of amiodarone with less tissue accumulation, dronedarone has been previously shown to increase mortality among hospitalized decompensated patients with HF and severe left ventricular dysfunction.
+Whether its use in patients with HFpEF and AF in more stable settings can improve outcomes remains unknown.
+The recent 2020 European Society of Cardiology AF guideline provides a Class IA recommendation for dronedarone for long-term rhythm control in patients with AF and HFpEF.10 This recommendation is based, in part, on its reassuring safety profile and effectiveness in real-world evaluation.^{11-13} Given the limited evidence from randomized trials evaluating dronedarone in populations of HF with higher left ventricular ejection fraction (LVEF), we examined the efficacy and safety of dronedarone among patients with paroxysmal or persistent AF/AFL and HFpEF/HFmrEF in the ATHENA (A Placebo-Controlled, Double-Blind, Parallel Arm Trial to Assess the Efficacy of Dronedarone 400 mg bid for the Prevention of Cardiovascular Hospitalization or Death from Any Cause in Patients with Atrial Fibrillation/Atrial Flutter) trial (ClinicalTrials.gov Identifier: NCT00174785).